Concession Agreement - Explained

 A concession agreement is a contract between two parties where one party grants the other the rights to operate a particular business under certain conditions.
 In a concession agreement, land, property and other rights are negotiated between the two partied involved in the contract.

 Concession agreements can occur between governments and companies, where such companies are allowed to carry out business operations within the state jurisdiction upon meeting certain criteria.
 Concession agreements can also occur between two business owners where one party gives the other rights to operate in a facility, given certain conditions.

-A Little More on What is a Concession Agreement
+When is a Concession Agreement Used?

 Concession agreements occur mostly between governments of countries and private businesses or corporations.
 The common concessions between governments and private individuals include the following;

 - The right to use a particular region for mining activities by a private mining company.

 - Rights given to a private business to use government infrastructures such as water supply, railway, seaports and others for private business.